hetzneronline/community-content/tutorials/real-time-apps-with-go-and-reactjs-01.md

 ---

-# Real-time Applications with Go and ReactJS: Building a real-time HTTP Server
+# Real-time Applications with Go and ReactJS: Building a real-time HTTP Server (Part 1)

 ## About the Series